 General

-During the past decade I have spent part of my time as an editor of
+During the past 15 years or so, I have spent part of my time as an

-Internet and Intranet web pages at Swedish Space Corporation.
-After
+editor of Internet and Intranet web pages at Swedish Space Corporation.

-retirement in 2005, I have continued to generate web pages for my private
+After retirement in 2005, I have continued to generate web pages for

-site.
-Throughout this period I have collected some experiences and tools
+my private site.
+Throughout this period I have collected some experiences

-that may be useful to other people, or at least of some historic interest.
+and tools that may be useful to other people, or at least of some historic

 Right off, I should say that I have not gone deeply into this or conducted